The Q4 Inbox Placement Conundrum for Marketers

-In Q4, internet service providers (ISPs) make their inbox algorithm much more restrictive to handle all the email volumes hitting their servers and your emails aren’t getting where you want them to go.
+In Q4, internet service providers (ISPs) make their inbox algorithm much more restrictive to handle all the email volumes hitting their servers.
 The ISPs are trying to keep their customers happy ramping up to the holidays.
-What is making ISPs tweak their inbox algorithm even more than usual in Q4 2019 are additional political emails adding to the holiday email volumes.
+What is making ISPs tweak their inbox algorithm even more than usual in Q4 2023 are additional political emails adding to the holiday email volumes.

 If you don’t review your deliverability at least quarterly, you could be wasting a lot of money sending emails that never get where you want them to go.
 Your teams might be so laser focused on the creative and sending process that this vital step is getting missed.
 And if you’re like most senders, it’s getting missed a lot if not all of the time.
 This is unfortunate because Q4 is statistically the most difficult quarter for email marketers as bounce rates increase and open rates decrease because of the ISP algorithm changes mentioned above.